eslint/eslint/docs/src/extend/custom-rules.md

 The source file for a rule exports an object with the following properties.
 Both custom rules and core rules follow this format.

-`meta` (object) contains metadata for the rule:
+`meta` (object) Contains metadata for the rule:

-* `type` (string) indicates the type of rule, which is one of `"problem"`, `"suggestion"`, or `"layout"`:
+* `type`: (string) indicates the type of rule, which is one of `"problem"`, `"suggestion"`, or `"layout"`:

-    * `"problem"` means the rule is identifying code that either will cause an error or may cause a confusing behavior.
+    * `"problem"`: The rule is identifying code that either will cause an error or may cause a confusing behavior.
 Developers should consider this a high priority to resolve.
-    * `"suggestion"` means the rule is identifying something that could be done in a better way but no errors will occur if the code isn't changed.
+    * `"suggestion"`: The rule is identifying something that could be done in a better way but no errors will occur if the code isn't changed.
-    * `"layout"` means the rule cares primarily about whitespace, semicolons, commas, and parentheses, all the parts of the program that determine how the code looks rather than how it executes.
+    * `"layout"`: The rule cares primarily about whitespace, semicolons, commas, and parentheses, all the parts of the program that determine how the code looks rather than how it executes.
 These rules work on parts of the code that aren't specified in the AST.

-* `docs` (object) is required for **core rules** of ESLint.
+* `docs`: (object) Required for **core rules** of ESLint.
 If you are creating a custom rule, you **do not** need to include the `docs` object or can include any properties that you need in it.

-    * `description` (string) provides the short description of the rule in the [rules index](../rules/)
+    * `description`: (string) Provides the short description of the rule in the [rules index](../rules/).
-    * `recommended` (boolean) is whether the `"extends":  "eslint:recommended"` property in a [configuration file](../use configure/configuration-files#extending-configuration-files) enables the rule
+    * `recommended`: (boolean) Specifies whether the `"extends":  "eslint:recommended"` property in a [configuration file](../use configure/configuration-files#extending-configuration-files) enables the rule.
-    * `url` (string) specifies the URL at which the full documentation can be accessed (enabling code editors to provide a helpful link on highlighted rule violations)
+    * `url`: (string) Specifies the URL at which the full documentation can be accessed (enabling code editors to provide a helpful link on highlighted rule violations).

-* `fixable` (string) is either `"code"` or `"whitespace"` if the `--fix` option on the [command line](../use/command-line-interface#--fix) automatically fixes problems reported by the rule.
+* `fixable`: (string) Either `"code"` or `"whitespace"` if the `--fix` option on the [command line](../use/command-line-interface#--fix) automatically fixes problems reported by the rule.

   **Important:** the `fixable` property is mandatory for fixable rules.
 If this property isn't specified, ESLint will throw an error whenever the rule attempts to produce a fix.
 Omit the `fixable` property if the rule is not fixable.

-* `hasSuggestions` (boolean) specifies whether rules can return suggestions (defaults to `false` if omitted)
+* `hasSuggestions`: (boolean) Specifies whether rules can return suggestions (defaults to `false` if omitted).

   **Important:** the `hasSuggestions` property is mandatory for rules that provide suggestions.
 If this property isn't set to `true`, ESLint will throw an error whenever the rule attempts to produce a suggestion.
 Omit the `hasSuggestions` property if the rule does not provide suggestions.

-* `schema` (array) specifies the [options](#options-schemas) so ESLint can prevent invalid [rule configurations](../use/configure/rules#configuring-rules)
+* `schema`: (array) Specifies the [options](#options-schemas) so ESLint can prevent invalid [rule configurations](../use/configure/rules#configuring-rules).

-* `deprecated` (boolean) indicates whether the rule has been deprecated.
+* `deprecated`: (boolean) Indicates whether the rule has been deprecated.
 You may omit the `deprecated` property if the rule has not been deprecated.

-* `replacedBy` (array) in the case of a deprecated rule, specifies replacement rule(s)
+* `replacedBy`: (array) In the case of a deprecated rule, specifies replacement rule(s).

-`create` (function) returns an object with methods that ESLint calls to "visit" nodes while traversing the abstract syntax tree (AST as defined by [ESTree](https://github.com/estree/estree)) of JavaScript code:
+`create`: (function) Returns an object with methods that ESLint calls to "visit" nodes while traversing the abstract syntax tree (AST as defined by [ESTree](https://github.com/estree/estree)) of JavaScript code:

 * If a key is a node type or a [selector](./selectors), ESLint calls that **visitor** function while going **down** the tree.
 * If a key is a node type or a [selector](./selectors) plus `:exit`, ESLint calls that **visitor** function while going **up** the tree.